Suicide of Harry Lew: Aftermath

 Following congressional hearings in 2012 in which military officials discussed their efforts to prevent hazing and suicide among military members, which has reached a historic high, Congresswoman Judy Chu and others introduced in May 2012 the "Harry Lew Military Hazing Accountability and Prevention Act".
 It was passed by the House as part of the National Defense Authorization Act.
 It is intended to require all services to prohibit hazing, to establish uniform tracking, and focus more on prevention.
 It was reintroduced into following sessions, as the Senate did not pass it.

 Chu had requested that the Government Accountability Office investigate the issue of hazing in the military.
 It released its report in February 2016, making several recommendations that were incorporated into a revised Harry Lew Act introduced by Chu in 2016.
-This was passed by the full Congress as S.2943 National Defense Authorization Act for Fiscal Year 2017; it was enacted, signed by the President on Dec 23, 2016.
+This was passed by the full Congress as S.2943 National Defense Authorization Act for Fiscal Year 2017; it was enacted, and signed by the President on Dec 23, 2016.